-A number of recent investigations have documented how East Asians attend more to the perspective of others compared with Westerners.
-For example, Cohen and Gunz (2002) demonstrated that East Asians are more likely to recall memories of themselves when they were at the center of attention from a third-person perspective than are Westerners.
+PSPB, Vol. 34 No. 7, July 2008 879-887 DOI: 10.1177/0146167208316921 © 2008 by the Society for Personality and Social Psychology, Inc. (2002) demonstrated that East Asians are more likely than Westerners to use a third-person perspective when recalling memories of themselves when they were at the center of attention.
 Apparently, East Asians' attention to an audience leaked into and distorted their memories of themselves.
-Importantly, such third-person memories were not more common among Asians for memories in which they were not the center of attention, and thus when they should not have been considering an audience.
-Likewise, other research has found that East Asians are more accurate than Westerners at identifying when a listener will recognize a tune that they are tapping out with their fingers, apparently because they are better able to take on the perspective of their listeners (Cohen, Hoshino-Browne, & Leung, in press).
-Similarly, East Asians outperformed Westerners on a visual perspective-taking task, making fewer visual fixations on objects that were not visible to a person who was giving them instructions (Wu & Keysar, in press).
-All of these findings converge with the notion that East Asians habitually attend to the perspective of others (Cohen & Hoshino-Browne, 2005; Leuers & Sonoda, 1999).
+It is important to note that such third-person memories were not more common among Asians for memories in which they were not the center of attention, and thus when they should not have been considering an audience.
+Likewise, other research has found that East Asians are more accurate than Westerners at identifying when a listener will recognize a tune that they are tapping out with their fingers, apparently because they are better able to take on the perspective of their listeners (Cohen, Hoshino-Browne, & Leung, 2007).
+Similarly, East Asians outperformed Westerners on a visual perspective-taking task, making fewer visual fixations on objects that were not visible to a person who was giving them instructions (Wu & Keysar, 2007).
+All of these findings converge with the notion that East Asians habitually attend to the perspective of others more than Westerners do (Cohen & Hoshino-Browne, 2005; Leuers & Sonoda, 1999).

-The self-concept is a unique entity, in that it can be considered both from the perspective of a subject and an object.
-Objective self-awareness theory argues that people can either be in a state of subjective self-awareness when their attention is directed away from the self and the individual takes on the perspective of themselves, or they can be in a state of objective self-awareness (OSA) when their attention is focused on themselves, thereby considering themselves in the way that they consider other objects in their lives (Duval & Wicklund, 1972).
+The self-concept is a unique entity in that it can be considered from the perspective of both a subject and an object.
+Objective self-awareness theory argues that either people can be in a state of subjective self-awareness, in which their attention is directed away from the self and individuals take on the perspective of themselves, or they can be in a state of objective self-awareness (OSA), in which their attention is focused on themselves, thereby considering themselves in the way that they consider other objects in their lives (Duval & Wicklund, 1972).
 These are said to be two mutually exclusive states, although the individual can oscillate quickly between them.
-When people are confronted with stimuli that turn their attention to themselves, such as seeing oneself in a mirror or hearing one's tape-recorded voice, they are more likely to enter a state of OSA.
-One consequence of being in a state of OSA is that people become more aware of their internal standards, and this serves to highlight discrepancies between the ideal self and the actual self (Silvia & Duval, 2001).
+When people are confronted with stimuli that turn their attention to themselves, such as seeing themselves in a mirror or hearing their tape-recorded voice, they are more likely to enter a state of OSA.
+One consequence of being in a state of OSA is that people become more aware of their internal standards, which serves to highlight discrepancies between the ideal self and the actual self (Silvia & Duval, 2001).